Financial Instruments Sector Team

 The Financial Instruments Sector Team helps people overcome climate risk through financial tools like index insurance and index-based disaster risk management.
 Through our partners, collaborators, and educational activities, we are engaging the players necessary to represent the wide array of expertise and perspectives and build community driven solutions.

 IRI projects have broken boundaries in bringing insurance to populations believed to be unreachable, due to poverty or technical issues, leading to extremely popular products with demonstrated impacts and overwhelming demand, often scaling by an order of magnitude each year.
-We have worked in over a dozen countries on hundreds of index contracts with many tens of thousands of policies purchased by farmers.
+We have worked in over a dozen countries on hundreds of index contracts with millions of policies purchased by farmers.
 For many years, we have partnered in exploring the potential for using index insurance in developing countries to assist emerging markets, increase the productivity of smallholder farmers, and reduce the threats from climate risk.
 Through our work on index insurance for climate adaptation and poverty reduction, we have unlocked many of the key constraints for index insurance to be able to meaningfully address poverty at large scales, overcoming what have previously been considered impossible hurdles in technology, information, poverty levels, and farmer involvement using a strong science base, cooperative design and validation, and strategic integration into adaptation and development packages.

 Research contributions include work on the use of probabilistic information in decision-making, the valuation of environmental features, the use of remote sensing proxies in quantifying environmental amenities and environmental risk, the value of information in negotiation and markets, how uncertainty, risk, and information impacts negotiations between players, and work specific to index insurance, climate information, adaptation, and economic development.